taiwuchen/portfolio_project/README.md

 - **index.html**: The main HTML file containing the structure of the portfolio.
 - **style.css**: Stylesheet for the portfolio design.
+- **mediaqueries.css**: CSS file to enhance responsiveness for different screen sizes.
 - **script.js**: JavaScript file for interactive elements and animations.
 - **assets/**: Folder containing images and other media files.
-- **txt/**: Text files with project descriptions and other content.

 ## Features

-- **Responsive Design**: The portfolio is designed to be responsive and looks great on all devices.
+- **Responsive Design**: The portfolio adapts to different screen sizes using media queries.
 - **Interactive Elements**: Includes animations and interactions to enhance user experience.
-- **Projects Showcase**: Displays a selection of my projects with descriptions and links.

 ## Installation